robfletcher/strikt/site/src/jbake/content/user-guide/common-patterns.md

 This produces the output:

 ```
-Expect that [catflap, rubberplant, marzipan] (1 failure)
+▼ Expect that [catflap, rubberplant, marzipan]:
-    all elements match: (2 failures)
+  ✗ all elements match:
+    ▼ Expect that "catflap":
+      ✓ starts with 'c'
-        Expect that "rubberplant" (1 failure)
+    ▼ Expect that "rubberplant":
-            starts with 'c'
+      ✗ starts with 'c'
-        Expect that "marzipan" (1 failure)
+    ▼ Expect that "marzipan":
-            starts with 'c'
+      ✗ starts with 'c'
 ```

 The results are broken down by individual elements in the collection so it's easy to see which failed.